 Please feel comfortable meeting me and asking for any assistance as we work together to give your student(s) the best education, support, and post-graduation opportunities.

-Students will be given two labels when they check their Chromebooks out this fall.
+Students will be given two labels when they check their Chromebooks out.
 One label is for their Chromebook and the other is for their Power Cord.
 Lost Power Cords will cost $50.00.
 There will also be an additional charge for Asset Tags that are removed.
 All of this information is available on the Chromebook Loan Agreement at enrollment and available on the forms page.